4-H...is a community of young people across America who are learning leadership, citizenship and life skills.

 4-H is the youth education program of OSU Extension Service.
 Its mission is to develop youth and adult potential to improve communities through learning to live, learning to make a living, strengthening families and communities, becoming lifelong learners, developing leadership, and using research-based knowledge and the land grant university system.

 Our most popular program for youth is the 4-H Club experience.
 Youth ages 5 to 18 can join a club in a wide variety of project areas.

 We couldn't reach more than 5,000 Clackamas County youth each year without the help of our volunteers!
 Do you have what it takes to become a 4-H Volunteer?

 Talk to Kelly about...anything!
 Our secretary can answer questions about most topics, including dates of events, enrollment questions, project materials, and general 4-H information.

-Contact Janet for information about School Enrichment Programs, including Wildlife Stewards, Fish Stewards, and Incredible Egg.
+Contact Janet for information about School Enrichment Programs.

 Contact Wendy for information about Science, Engineering and Technology, Older Youth Leadership, Awards & Recognition, and club programs in Horse and Small Animals.

-Contact Jan for information about our Leaders' Association, Camp and club programs in HEARTH (Home Economics, Arts, Horticulture, and other non-animal projects), Livestock, Shooting Sports, Dog and Youth Tractor Safety.
+Contact Jan for information about our 4-H Association Board, Camp and club programs in HEARTH (Home Economics, Arts, Horticulture, and other non-animal projects), Livestock, Shooting Sports, Dog and Youth Tractor Safety.